metio/terraform-provider-k8s/docs/data-sources/gateway_nginx_org_observability_policy_v1alpha1_manifest.md

 Optional:

 - `context` (String) Context specifies how to propagate traceparent/tracestate headers.Default: https://nginx.org/en/docs/ngx_otel_module.html#otel_trace_context
 - `ratio` (Number) Ratio is the percentage of traffic that should be sampled.
 Integer from 0 to 100.By default, 100% of http requests are traced.
-Not applicable for parent-based tracing.
+Not applicable for parent-based tracing.If ratio is set to 0, tracing is disabled.
 - `span_attributes` (Attributes List) SpanAttributes are custom key/value attributes that are added to each span. (see [below for nested schema](#nestedatt--spec--tracing--span_attributes))
 - `span_name` (String) SpanName defines the name of the Otel span.
 By default is the name of the location for a request.If specified, applies to all locations that are created for a route.Format: must have all ''' escaped and must not contain any '$' or end with an unescaped ''Examples of invalid names: some-$value, quoted-'value'-name, unescaped